Mento

 Mento is a style of Jamaican folk music that predates and has greatly influenced ska and reggae music.
-It is a fusion of African rhythmic elements and European elements, which reached peak popularity in the 1940s and 1950s.
+It is Jamaica’s first commercially recorded music, born out of a fusion of African rhythmic elements and European elements.
 Mento typically features acoustic instruments, such as acoustic guitar, banjo, hand drums, and the rhumba box—a large mbira in the shape of a box that can be sat on while played.
 The rhumba box carries the bass part of the music.